brave/ledger-geoip/README.md

 ### Get the Country Code for your IP address

-        var getBalance = require('ledger-geoip').getBalance

-        var address = '3...'
+        var getGeoIP = require('ledger-geoip').getGeoIP

-        getBalance(address, function (err, provider, result) {
+        getGeoIP(function (err, provider, result) {
           if (err) return console.log((provider ? (provider.name + ': ') : '') + err.toString())

-          console.log('address=' + address + ' provider=' + provider.name + ' satoshis=' + result)
+          console.log('provider=' + provider.name + ' satoshis=' + result)
         })

 This method works by using a modified [round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm with a simple scoring system:

-- each time that `getBalance` is called, it shuffles the list of providers and then orders them according to each provider's score
+- each time that `getGeoIP` is called, it shuffles the list of providers and then orders them according to each provider's score

 - each provider is tried in order and the first (successful) result is returned